atlas604/mpc-project/writeup_report.md

 <img src="./equations.png">

-This is the model we use.
-The equations calculating t+1 are listed as:
+This is the model followed.
+The equations calculating t+1 are slightly edited based on a few assumptions:
-- x and y positions in the next timestep
+- calculating x and y positions in the next timestep knowing the initial x and y values are 0, thus omitting these variables from the equation.
-- orientation, the angle of which the vehicle is turning
+- the orientation is negative because turning left is a negative sign in the simulator but represented as positive yaw for the MPC.
-- velocity, the current speed
+- velocity, the speed 1 time step after v[t], equation remains unchanged
-- cross track error, difference between the line and the current vehicle position y
+- cross track error, difference between the line and the current vehicle position y, equation remains unchanged
-- orientation error, desired orientation subtracted from the current orientation
+- orientation error, desired orientation subtracted from the current orientation, equation remains unchanged

 Using the initial state, model, constraints and cost functions, the Ipopt solver returns a vector of control inputs (δ and a) that minimizes the cost function.